Updated on December 2, 2019

 The program addresses six key sustainability themes: living wage, climate change, farmer group strengthening, sustainable productivity, gender and child labor.

-Projects will focus on nine countries: Côte d’Ivoire, Ghana, Uganda, Malawi, Kenya, Indonesia, Nicaragua, Honduras and Guatemala.
+Projects are focused on nine countries: Côte d’Ivoire, Ghana, Uganda, Malawi, Kenya, Indonesia, Nicaragua, Honduras and Guatemala.

 “These projects are varied, but they all have a similar approach,” says Mariecke.
 “From empowering female farmers in Nicaragua, to improving soil fertility in Uganda, and testing an innovative way to tackle child labor in Ghana; each project brings together farmers, supply chain actors and civil society to drive change, while giving a stronger voice to farmers and civil society.”